OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 - use standard HTML forms for username and password input with appropriate `type` attributes,
 - do not artificially limit user passwords to a length "reasonable for humans" and allow passwords lengths up to 128 characters,
 - do not artificially prevent copy and paste on username and password fields,
-- avoid plugin-based login pages (Flash, Silverlight etc.)
+- avoid plugin-based login pages (Flash, Silverlight, etc.)

 As of 2017 [Credential Management Level 1](https://w3c.github.io/webappsec-credential-management/) standard for web browsers is being developed that may further facilitate interaction between password managers and complex log-in schemes (e.g. single sign-on).